Schmavery/reprocessing/README.md

 This is a library, meant to be installed as a dependency (though you can also clone and play in the `examples` directory).
 It builds using [bsb-native](https://github.com/bsansouci/bsb-native), and you will need to install this as a devDependency of your project if you want to try out the native version.
 If you only want webgl support, regular [bs-platform](https://github.com/BuckleScript/bucklescript) should be fine.

-If you're having trouble installing the native dependencies, you might be missing pkg-config (`brew install pkg-config` on Mac).

 ## Example:
 ```reason
 open Reprocessing;